moyarcaulfield/MSA_Assessment/README.md

 10aa - 10 amino acids removed from a sequence to introduce a gap

-30aa - 30 amino acids removed freom a sequence to introduce a gap
+30aa - 30 amino acids removed from a sequence to introduce a gap

 **Gap Pattern**